bfansports/CloudProcessingEngine/_posts/2015-05-06-activitypoller.md

 order: 200
 ---

 The ActivityPoller is a SWF Activity worker.
-It is a daemon that listens to a SWF TaskList and then execute incoming tasks (See SWF Activities documentation).
+It is a daemon that listens to a SWF TaskList and execute incoming tasks (See SWF Activities documentation).
 There can be N ActivityPoller daemons running.
 They all listen to a TaskList.

 Each TaskList will forward a specific type of tasks to the ActivityPoller listening to it.
 So you will have as many TaskLists as there are type of Activities in your workflow.
 SWF ensures that a task will be executed by only one Activity Worker and only once.

 ### Activities

 The ActivityPoller is just a daemon listening to SWF for incoming tasks.
 It doesn't contain any logic.

-In you configuration file, you will list the different activities your install supports and the path to their PHP code.
+In your poller configuration file, you will list the different activities your stack supports and the path to their PHP code.
 You will then start the ActivityPoller and from the command line you will tell it to load a specific activity logic.
 It will dynamically load the activity code you specified in the config file and will use it to process your task.

-The logic code is started by the ActivityPoller when a new task that can be handled is received.
+The logic code is loaded by the ActivityPoller when a new task that can be handled is received.
 The ActivityPoller will instanciate the Activity class and will execute the 'do_activity' method.

 ### Dependencies

 Before starting the ActivityPoller, you must install the PHP dependencies using composer:

 ```
     $> cd CloudProcessingEngine/pollers
     $> make
 ```

 This will install the dependencies in the `vendor` folder.